 That’s just fine for many people, but what if your preferences are different?
 What if you want it to be 73 degrees in your home when it’s 90+ degrees outdoors?
 And what if you want it to stay 73 indoors even after temperatures dip into the teens?
 Well, the standard load calculation won’t necessarily result in a system capable of doing that.

 But an experienced contractor can modify the load calculation to determine which system will meet those demands.

 Assuming you require a system that’s larger or smaller than a standard one, the contractor will also be able to explain any potential tradeoffs in comfort and efficiency.

 - Ask if they stand behind the systems they install.

 Some load calculation contractors don’t install the HVAC equipment.
 They simply come to your home, perform the load calculation, and hand you the results.
 Maybe they refer you to a good HVAC installer.
 Maybe they don’t.

 That’s a lot better than not getting a load calculation at all.
 However, an even better scenario is when the same company performs the load calculation, recommends properly sized equipment, installs the entire system, and – this one’s big – provides a warranty for every single aspect of that process for years to come.

 It’s a pretty rare arrangement, but it’s worth it when you can find it.
-Basically, the company should stand behind the equipment they’re installing and the process they use to determine what to install.
+The company should stand behind the equipment they’re installing and the process they use to determine what to install.

-One reason we can warranty our labor for 10 years (besides the fact that we’re sticklers for grade A+ HVAC installations) is because we always perform a Manual J load calculation.
-Put simply, we know our installations are very likely to perform well because we selected the right equipment to begin with.
+One reason we can warranty our labor for 10 years (besides the fact that we’re sticklers for grade A+ HVAC installations) is that we always perform a Manual J load calculation.
+Put simply, we know our installations are very likely to perform well because we selected the right equipment, to begin with.